dudash/openshift-workshops/www/3.3/offline/workshop-lab4-databases.md

 </div>

 ## Summary
-Now you have a runnning database generated from a supported Open Shift template using generated passwords and other env variables.
+Now you have a runnning database generated from a supported OpenShift template using generated passwords and other env variables.
 We are using ephemeral databases in this lab, but you can also do persistent storage.
 However, we will save that topic for your [homework][2] or the topic of an advanced lab.

 [1]: https://docs.openshift.com/enterprise/3.1/using_images/db_images/index.html
 [2]: https://docs.openshift.com/enterprise/3.1/dev_guide/persistent_volumes.html